somewhatdistracted/bipedal-AML/python/readMe.txt

 2. preTrainedModel_weights.h5
 3. preTrainedModel.json

-If you want to retrain a model with ModelPreTrainer:
+If you want to retrain a model with weightpretrainer:

 1. allsubject.csv